Diastolic and systolic blood pressure: Know your numbers

 A normal systolic blood pressure is 120 or below.
 A systolic blood pressure of 120-139 means you have normal blood pressure that is higher than ideal, or borderline high blood pressure.
 Even people with this level are at a greater risk of developing heart disease.

-A systolic blood pressure number of 140 or higher is considered to be hypertension, or high blood pressure.
+A systolic blood pressure number of 140 or higher, on repeated measurements, is considered to be hypertension, or high blood pressure.

 What does the diastolic blood pressure number mean?